panguangze/Ibalance/README.md

 ## Introduction
 This project is for CS6491.
 The main introduction has been stated in the submission document.
 Here are some additional notes.

-The main idea that using ILP to balance the SV graph is proposed by my supervisor Dr. Li.
+This demo actually comes from a project I am working on.The main idea that using ILP to balance the SV graph is proposed by my supervisor Dr. Li.

 The **output** content includes some test files.